Intellectual and Developmental Disability Services

 - Getting a Flu Shot: A Social Story for People with Intellectual and Developmental Disabilities – From the Boggs Center on Developmental Disabilities (PDF) (Added October 28, 2020)

-- The Revised Family Crisis Handbook (PDF)*
+- An Enhanced Family Support Crisis Handbook (PDF)*

 This handbook can assist you and your family with daily challenges, including overcoming barriers to care.